synthi/O_C-BenisphereSuite/README.md

 On your old computer dumba**

-This branch makes a very lofi tape delay out of the lofi recorder
+This branch makes a very lofi tape delay out of the lofi recorder and replaces boots + cats with a very lofi reverb based on freeverb 3.